Story in Video Games part 4 - Harbingers of Brilliance

 All joking aside, the game trilogy that I'm really talking about is The Legacy of Kain: Soul Reaver trilogy.
 Soul Reaver and its sequels are easy entries in my list of favorite games ever made.
 Considering the simple, humble, and somewhat uninteresting beginnings of the Legacy of Kain franchise, the Soul Reaver storyline elevates the franchise to a higher level.
 I've heard a great deal of praise for the original Legacy of Kain game, Blood Omen, but it never really struck me the way the Soul Reaver games did.
 Soul Reaver and its sequels were ambitious and surprisingly consistent for video game storytelling at the time of their releases, more than most other games to this day seem to be able to manage with much more money and technology behind them.

 Part of the reason for their consistency was the fact that from Soul Reaver's beginnings, there was a person at the helm of the ship, steering it towards its destination, unlike the massive franchises like Assassin's Creed or God of War, which have had different game directors involved over the course of their sequels.
-Soul Reaver and its sequels were directed by Amy Hennig, who many game fans and developers know as a one of the best in the business.
+Soul Reaver and its sequels were directed by Amy Hennig, who many game fans and developers know as one of the best in the business.
 After the Soul Reaver series, she went on to garner more praise by directing games like Jak & Daxter and Uncharted 2, and is now working on a new Star Wars game and has even been touted in the marketing for it because of how much people respect her.
-This was someone who had better insight into to the characters of her franchises and didn't go completely off the rails into directions that didn't make sense for those characters, because she wrote those characters to begin with.
+This was someone who had better insight into to the characters of her franchises and didn't go completely off the rails into directions that didn't make sense for those characters because she wrote those characters to begin with.
 And what characters they are.

 The main protagonist of Soul Reaver, Raziel, is a former vampire who was cast out by his father, Kain.
-He was not just banished, but killed in a tortuous fashion by having his wings ripped out and being flung into a swirling abyss by his disloyal brothers.
+He was not just banished but killed in a tortuous fashion by having his wings ripped out and being flung into a swirling abyss by his disloyal brothers.
 After a second death, he finds himself reborn as a soul-eating wraith, bound for vengeance against his family at the whim of an elder god.
 It's a familiar and straightforward premise you've certainly heard before.
 How many movies have you watched where the main character was thought dead but comes back to eliminate the villains?
 The Punisher, or even more appropriately Spawn have distinct similarities to Raziel, but Raziel as a character makes the journey far more interesting.

 Raziel is a tortured and conflicted soul.
 He looks upon his new devastated shape as deformed and grotesque: a shallow husk of his former self.
-He views what he had as vampire lord with a sense of longing and pride.
+He views what he had as a vampire lord with a sense of longing and pride.
 Yet, as time goes on, he starts to rebuke that thought.
 He begins to see what vampirism really is from an outside perspective, but he still doesn't discard his self-hatred or his hatred for that of his family.
-He is driven by revenge for a while, but soon starts to unravel a deeper plot that leads him down a rabbit hole.
-Like Chrono Trigger, it eventually involves time travel which comes with the various complexities and stipulations, but, like Chrono Trigger, I think it pulls it off beautifully.
+He is driven by revenge for a while but soon starts to unravel a deeper plot that leads him down a rabbit hole.
+Like Chrono Trigger, it eventually involves time travel which comes with various complexities and stipulations, but, like Chrono Trigger, I think it pulls it off beautifully.

-Part of what Soul Reaver has that Chrono Trigger lacks is the depth to the characters.
+Part of what Soul Reaver has that Chrono Trigger lacks is the depth of the characters.
 The original Soul Reaver is really only about Kain and Raziel—who both happened to be voiced by the same person, though you wouldn't necessarily notice right away.
 You encounter other characters in dramatic moments, but none have as much of a lasting effect as the primary characters.
-In Soul Reaver 2, the side characters start making a bigger impact and suddenly there's intrigue and conspiracy in a grim, gothic story about vampires in a medievil landscape.
+In Soul Reaver 2, the side characters start making a bigger impact and suddenly there's intrigue and conspiracy in a grim, gothic story about vampires in a medieval landscape.
 By the final chapter of the game trilogy, both characters have gone through various revelations and grown in such a way that their personalities remain consistent, but their motivations and goals have changed in meaningful ways.

 I think these games hold up particularly well, assuming you can get them to work on whatever hardware you're using.
 The graphics, much like the other games mentioned in this post, are very dated, though, they improved as the sequels moved on to new hardware.
-What really counts is that the art-design is there with some creative and stunning creature designs that were both inspired by some classic, familiar designs, and were inspirations to other games that would follow.
+What really counts is that the art design is there with some creative and stunning creature designs that were both inspired by some classic, familiar designs and were inspirations to other games that would follow.
 Most importantly, it makes up for all of the misgivings with some of the best writing and voice acting a video game has ever had.
-Even picking the game back up today, some of the crap Raziel says is so poetic you would laugh if not for the fact that its delivered in a way that makes it sound beautiful, macabre, and appropriate for the character.
+Even picking the game back up today, some of the crap Raziel says is so poetic you would laugh if not for the fact that it’s delivered in a way that makes it sound beautiful, macabre, and appropriate for the character.
 Not to mention, you've got the vocal talents of the late, great, Tony Jay, as the elder god who constantly bellows his directions and omens with the most recognizably ominous tone in a voice.

 I'm obviously being more vague about the content of the games featured here than I was with the games that I thought had bad stories, but that's because, if you're interested in these titles, you should play them and not just take my word for it—Don't get Legacy of Kain on Steam, though; it doesn't work well and its unsupported.
 Decades after their release, they are still worth your time and still worth the surprises they hold.
-As I said, there are other games that people may hold in a higher regard in terms of storytelling, but these are some personal choices that immediately come to my mind as inspirations for story, characterization, and plot for the video game medium.
+As I said, there are other games that people may hold in higher regard in terms of storytelling, but these are some personal choices that immediately come to my mind as inspirations for story, characterization, and plot for the video game medium.